FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 By convention, all storage trait will have the suffix `Storage`.

-## Internal API and the `__state` intrinsics
+## Low-level API and the `__state` intrinsics

-[internal-api-and-the-state-intrinsics]: #internal-api-and-the-state-intrinsics
+[low-level-api-and-the-state-intrinsics]: #low-level-api-and-the-state-intrinsics

-The standard library will still provide the low-level storage `read`, `write`, and `clear` functions.
-However, unlike now when they are actually sometimes needed in contract code, e.g., to store arrays, in the new storage implementation there should never be a need to use them in contracts.
-Instead, the atomic `StorageBox` and `StorageEncodedBox` should be used.
+The standard library will still provide the [low-level storage functions](../files/0013-configurable-and-composable-storage/sway-libs/storage/low_level_api.sw), like `read`, `write`, and `clear`.
+Currently, these functions are sometimes necessary in contract code, e.g., to store arrays.
+In the new storage implementation we expected them not to be regularly used in contract code.
+Instead, the atomic `StorageBox` and `StorageEncodedBox` will be used.
 They provide the same low-level functionality while offering safe storage access.

-The low-level API will be used only when implementing storage types, and even in those cases not always.
-Thus, the proposal is to move them to the module named [`internal`](../files/0013-configurable-and-composable-storage/sway-libs/storage/internal.sw) to emphasize that they are, similar to `Storage::internal_` functions, meant to be used only when developing custom storage types.
+The low-level API will be used mainly for implementing storage types, and even in those cases not always.

-Similarly, the `__state_` intrinsics should be used only in the implementations of the internal API functions.
+Similarly, the `__state_` intrinsics should be used only in the implementations of the low-level API functions.
 In addition, the `__state_load_word` intrinsic should be changed to return the information if the requested slot was set or unset.

 # Drawbacks